-Northern Nevada’s Green Industry Training Program had its ninth basic training series of 8 classes for industry workers in 2019.
+Northern Nevada’s Green Industry Training Program had its tenth basic training series of classes for industry workers in 2020.
 Topics included plant diseases, weeds, soils, insects, landscapes, turfgrass, integrated pest management (IPM), pesticide safety and plant identification.
-Extension taught 15 advanced classes for continuing education credits for certification and licensing, including 5 in English and Spanish.
+In 2019 Extension taught 15 advanced classes for continuing education credits for certification and licensing, including 5 in English and Spanish.
 Bilingual classes included pesticide safety, IPM, hands-on pruning and planting techniques.

 Southern Nevada’s Basic Principles of Landscape Management taught 410 commercial clients in 2017, including 71 Spanish-speakers.
 Topics included pruning trees, integrated pest management and general landscaping.
 Extension, Clark County's botanical gardens was used for hands-on learning with 55 students.
 Extension also trained arborists in New Mexico and worked on a Best Practices for Arborists Program.